Disruption-Consulting/autoMigrate/README.md

 ## COMPLETE MIGRATION

-Logon to target server as "oracle" software owner or any account belonging to the "dba" group.
+Logon to target server as "oracle" software owner or any account belonging to the "dba" OS group.

 Source the pre-created target CDB.
 For example, assume that CDB called CDBDEV has been created: